lzzsG/rustlings-notebook/src/functions/functions-start.md

     let has_artifact = find_artifact(false);
     if has_artifact {
-        println!("You have found the ancient artifact!");
+        println!("You have found the Ancient Artifact!");
     } else {
-        println!("The ancient artifact remains elusive.");
+        println!("The Ancient Artifact remains elusive.");
     }

     let next_step = decide_next_step("a narrow, mysterious path leading deeper into the forest");